-PAWS is a co-curricular program that serves to complement the MHU liberal arts curriculum and is a graduation requirement for traditional undergraduate students.
-To complete the requirement, students must attend 42 events, spread across four different categories, over four years (students who are at MHU for less than four years will have that number prorated).
+PAWS is a co-curricular program that serves to complement the MHU liberal arts curriculum, and is a graduation requirement for traditional undergraduate students.
+In order to complete the requirement, a student must attend 1 event from each PAWS category for every semester they are enrolled, meaning a traditional 4-year student should have 32 total credits (8 in each category) by graduation.
+These credits will be accessed when students apply to graduate.
+A category will be considered "complete" when a student has attended events in that category.
 The categories of PAWS events are: